-Biblical Studies helps students attain a fundamental grounding in Biblical Studies Church Planting helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of church planting.
+Fivefold Ministry helps students attain a fundamental grounding in Biblical Studies Church Planting helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of church planting.
 Church Teaching helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of teaching through church ministries.
 Evangelistic Ministry helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of an evangelist.
 Global Missions helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students for missions work through instruction in the theory and principles of effective cross-cultural ministry.
+Pastoral Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students for leadership and discipleship work in the church.
+Prophetic Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on the unique role of prophetic ministry in addressing cultural issues.
 Worship Studies helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of worship.
 Youth Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on equipping students towards effective outreach and ministry to young people.

-- a.
-Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - b.
-Offer a specialization in biblical interpretation and theology with a view toward social transformation. - c.
-Strengthen the student's biblical foundation and spiritual formation process. - d.
-Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - e.
-Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - f.
-Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - g.
-Prepare students to work collaboratively as part of a leadership structure. - h.
+- 1. Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - 2.
+Offer a specialization in biblical interpretation and theology with a view toward social transformation. - 3.
+Strengthen the student's biblical foundation and spiritual formation process. - 4.
+Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - 5.
+Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - 6.
+Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - 7.
+Prepare students to work collaboratively as part of a leadership structure. - 8.
 Develop a desire in students for lifelong learning.